Home

 - Unzip the two zip files, which will decompress to a

-directory alongside the zip files. - In section 4.3 of the Oracle documentation, a list of packages required for installation on Oracle Linux 6 is detailed; below is a list of packages I installed to bring my instance in line with this list (install each with
+databasedirectory alongside the zip files. - In section 4.3 of the Oracle documentation, a list of packages required for installation on Oracle Linux 6 is detailed; below is a list of packages I installed to bring my instance in line with this list (install each with

-sudo yum install <package-name>
+sudo yum install <package-name>:- compat-libcap1

 - compat-libstdc++-33